Author: Revisions contributed by, Kathryn Socha, Legal Assistance Foundation of Metropolitan Chicago

 When a parent cannot pay support due to unemployment or other reduction in income, the parent should seek a modification of the court order.
 Until the court orders otherwise, that parent’s support obligation continues, and that parent may accrue significant arrears, including simple interest of 9% per year.
 Child support arrears may result in sanctions, including, but not limited to: fines, liens, interception of tax refunds, revocation of driver's license, and incarceration.

+The termination date shall be no earlier than when the child becomes 18 years of age.
+If the child is beyond the age of 18 and is still in high school, termination will be the age of 19 or graduation, whichever occurs first.
 Support terminates upon emancipation of the child unless otherwise specified.
+The termination date does not apply to any arrearage that may remain unpaid at the time the child reaches majority.
 A support obligation does not terminate upon the death of the supporting parent, although a claim must be filed against the estate of the decedent.

 Under 750 ILCS 5/513, the court may order post-majority payments where a child is disabled or incurring educational expenses.